giantswarm/docs/src/content/use-the-api/kubectl-gs/template-cluster.md

 - `--description` (optional) - User-friendly description of the cluster's purpose.
 - `--control-plane-az` (optional) - Availability zone(s) of the control plane instance(s).
 - `--output` (optional) - The name of the file to write the output to instead of stdout.
+- `--oidc-issuer-url` (optional - CAPI) - This is the issuer URL for configuring OpenID connect in the cluster API.
+- `--oidc-ca-file` (optional - CAPI) - This is the CA file path in case is not used a trusted Certificate Authority for OIDC endpoint.
+- `--oidc-client-id` (optional - CAPI) - This is the client ID that is configured in the OIDC endpoint.
+- `--oidc-username-claim` (optional - CAPI) - This is the claim used to map the username identity of the user.
+- `--oidc-groups-claim` (optional - CAPI) - This is the claim used to map the group identity of the user.

   On AWS, it must be configured with AZ of the installation region.
 E.g. for region `eu-central-1`, a valid value is `eu-central-1a`.